mitolyn-official-buy/.github/profile/README.md

 Every morning felt like a battle—stiff knees, zero energy, and clothes that didn’t fit like they used to.

 Even simple joys—like walking at the zoo with my grandkids—became too much.
 I had to sit out.
-Again.
-Smiling on the outside… but heartbroken inside.
+Smiling on the outside again… but heartbroken inside.

 I thought I was just “too old” to feel any different.
 But then something surprising happened…